 The Wild Life Live! facility was displaced due to the construction of Elephant Lands.
 The bond program renovated an under-utilized animal holding facility at the zoo and successfully relocated the Wild Life Live! program.
-The relocation resulted in improved living quarters for the program animals
+The relocation resulted in improved living quarters for the program animals.

 The Elephant Lands project was completed using a Construction Management/ General Contractor (CM/GC) alternative procurement approach.
 A project of this size and scope would generally average change orders that increase costs by around 10 percent of the construction cost.
-The Elephant Lands number was 5 percent of the guaranteed maximum price, due to the CM/GC working with the design team to fill in any gaps in the drawings prior to bid.
+The Elephant Lands' number was 5 percent of the guaranteed maximum price, due to the CM/GC working with the design team to fill in any gaps in the drawings prior to bid.

 The project was divided into four distinct phases, which allowed each phase to be designed, permitted and competitively bid out to subcontracting firms early in the design process rather than waiting for the whole design to be complete.
 An early phase included the construction of a new service road that enabled contractor teams to access the area without navigating trucks and construction equipment through congested visitor areas.
 Early bidding produced substantial savings in the robust construction cost escalation market.
 It also shortened the construction schedule.
 Hiring the CM/GC early in the process helped to set up the work so that visitor interactions and other revenue-generating events proceeded without construction interference.
 The most beneficial aspect of phasing was allowing the elephants into the first new habitat to test design features prior to construction of the other habitats.
 This saved time and money by identifying design changes, prior to material being ordered and additional structures being erected.

-Elephant Lands has been awarded 17 awards for design, construction and sustainability, including the 2016 TopProject of the Year award from the Daily Journal of Commerce, the Associated General Contractors' Skill, Integrity and Responsibility award in 2017, and the Association of Zoos and Aquariums' Excellence in Exhibit Design award, a significant recognition from zoo peers.
+Elephant Lands has been awarded 17 awards for design, construction and sustainability, including the 2016 Top Project of the Year award from the Daily Journal of Commerce, the Associated General Contractors' Skill, Integrity and Responsibility award in 2017, and the Association of Zoos and Aquariums' Excellence in Exhibit Design award, a significant recognition from zoo peers.
 The elephant buildings and site earned Leadership in Energy and Environmental Design (LEED) Gold certification.
-The primary funding source for the Elephant Lands project is from general obligation bonds approved by voters as part of the Oregon Zoo's bond measure in 2008.
-The Oregon Zoo Foundation also contributed \$3.4 million to the project.

 Animal Welfare - The Elephant Lands project significantly expanded the elephant habitat, from 1.5 acres to six acres.
-The site includes Forest Hall and the Elephant Barn, the North Meadow Habitat, Encounter Habitat and the South Habitat.
+The site includes Forest Hall and the Elephant Barn, the North

+Elephant Lands site plan illustration

+Meadow Habitat, Encounter Habitat and the South Habitat.
 It is designed to encourage activity, promote a diverse range of natural behaviors, offer increased opportunities for choice and social interaction, and provide biologically meaningful challenges for Asian elephants at the Oregon Zoo.
-Elephant Lands offers flexible space with a variety of features to seek out and interact with, more choice, an increased level of self-directed control over their daily lives, and the opportunity to live in multigenerational matrilineal groups, which bulls can join occasionally as they would in free-ranging populations.
+Elephant Lands offers its resident animals flexible space with a variety of features to seek out and interact with, more choice, an increased level of self-directed control over their daily lives, and the opportunity to live in multigenerational matrilineal groups, which bulls can join occasionally as they would in free-ranging populations.
 The elephants cannot see the entire space from any one vantage point and get exercise simply by maneuvering through it.